-This is the complete upper receiver I recommend to my friends who want the best bang for their buck.
+The Aero M4E1 complete upper receiver is what I recommend to my friends who want the best bang-for-the-buck.

 It’s also the upper that is taking the place of my previous home-defense setup.